Feng Shui Basics

 Warm light is one of the quickest ways to make a forgotten corner feel more alive and less luck-draining.

-One meaningful, well-kept arrangement usually communicates luck better than many scattered lucky objects.
+One meaningful, well-kept arrangement communicates luck better than many scattered lucky objects.

 A symbolic light or ritual object can work when it feels intentional and beautiful, not like another lucky item added out of anxiety.